-Another double album, this is the first commercially released live record, with performances from 1998 to 2000, and songs spanning Bruce’s entire career, with some choice covers.
+Another double album, Bruce Hornsby’s Here Come the Noisemakers was the first commercially released live record.
+Performances from 1998 to 2000 were recorded, with songs spanning Bruce’s entire career.
+It also included some choice covers.

 Chart: #167 US